dan24678/reload/README.md

 was added so that hitting control-c TWICE (within 1 second) will exit the script rather than simply re-run the command again.

+### Proxy Workaround for NFS/Vagrant/VM directories with watch.sh

+1. Create a file which will be used to proxy between your host OS and your guest OS.
+This file needs to be outside the directory you want to monitor.
+Example: **touch ~/src/tmp/monitor.file**

+2. Run reload.sh on your host OS with a command that updates the file with random contents every time changes in your monitored directory are detected.
+Example: **reload.sh -c 'echo $RANDOM > ~/src/tmp/monitor.file' -d /monitored/directory**

+3. Run watch.sh on your guest OS to run the desired command every time the monitored file changes.
+Example: **watch.sh -f '/mounted/src/tmp/monitor.file' -c 'make test'**

+Note that **watch.sh** supports the same command-c behavior as **reload.sh**.
+It only takes two arguments ("f" for the monitor file and "c" for the command to run) and it will prompt for either if they are not provided directly.

 ### Changelog

+2017-06-16:

+* Added watch.sh to enable proxy monitoring of NFS/Vagrant/VM directories

 2016-07-18:

 * The default option when prompted is now "custom command"
 * Prior 5 commands from ~/.bash_history are shown as choices in the prompt
 * Any custom command that is typed in will be manually appended to ~/.bash_history